joosy/joosy/README.md

     rails g joosy:application

 Make sure to remove `public/index.html` and you are ready to go with [localhost:3000](http://localhost:3000/).
-The main application code will appear at `app/assets/javascripts` directory.
-HTML canvas of the application can be found at `app/views/layouts/joosy.html.erb`.
+The main application code can be found at `app/assets/javascripts` directory.
+HTML canvas of the application is at `app/views/layouts/joosy.html.erb`.

 ### Jump in with Sinatra